Court Opinions

 * * *

-Federal oil and gas leasing in the Wayne National Forest in Ohio has been put on hold by a March 13, 2020, decision of the U.S. District Court for the Southern District of Ohio, in Center for Biological Diversity v.
+Federal oil and gas leasing in the Wayne National Forest in Ohio has been on hold since the March 13, 2020, decision of the U.S. District Court for the Southern District of Ohio, in Center for Biological Diversity v.
 U.S. Forest Service.
 The court, in reviewing a 2016 environmental assessment covering the use of horizontal drilling and hydraulic fracturing in the Forest, found several deficiencies in the EA: First, the court was unpersuaded that the amount and type of surface disturbance resulting from fracking would not exceed what was anticipated in the applicable Forest Plan based on conventional development, and said that that needed to be resolved prior to leasing rather than at the time of applications for permit to drill.
 Second, the court found that the EA had given insufficient consideration to the cumulative effects of fracking in connection with two specific concerns (water depletion and Indiana bat conservation).
 And third, the court concluded that air quality was a general issue requiring complete analysis at the pre-leasing stage instead of the site-specific APD stage.
-However, the court at that time deferred a decision on the appropriate remedy — particularly how already-issued leases should be addressed — pending further briefing by the parties; and upon careful consideration of the arguments presented in those further briefs, the court, on March 8, 2021, ordered a remand of the matter to BLM and the Forest Service for completion of a revised environmental analysis, but declined to vacate the leases in the meantime.
+After further briefing, the court, on March 8, 2021, ordered a remand of the matter to BLM and the Forest Service for completion of a revised environmental analysis, but declined to vacate the issued leases in the meantime.